 While Apple did offer a new Apple maps client on its current iOS 6, the user experience had still a lot to desire from.
-Having this in the back of my head, I was surprised to see a desktop client made available in OS X Mavericks.
-This surprise was a good one for many reasons, mainly because it made me think what the end game behind Apple’s heads is.
+Having this in my head’s back, I was surprised to see a desktop client made available in OS X Mavericks.
+This surprise was a good one for many reasons, mainly because it made me think about the end game behind Apple’s heads.

 Since the relationship between Apple and Google deteriorated some time ago, it seems that the crevasse now is getting bigger and bigger.
-One would say that the break off is actually completed with the introduction of a desktop client for Maps.
-I am not going to venture on the reasons behind this cold war between the two companies, but the steps they both make with their new product releases, show an interesting long-term strategy.
+One would say that the break-off is actually completed with the introduction of a desktop client for Maps.
+I will not venture on the reasons behind this cold war between the two companies, but the steps they both make with their new product releases show an interesting long-term strategy.

-- Across the platform synergy: We are already seeing Apple Maps integration with Calendar, Siri and other Apple products.
-Cross platform/app availability of content enriches the information flow.
+- Across the platform synergy: We already see Apple Maps integration with Calendar, Siri and other Apple products.
+Cross-platform/app availability of content enriches the information flow.
 It also adds to the user’s experience in general.

 - The walled garden: Apple loves completing cycles.
 Navigation is a core element of the mobile experience.
 As such, they certainly wouldn’t like to leave that experience to other companies.
 Especially the ones that do not share ad revenue with them.